 - We have reviewed our business continuity plan and will continue to do so on a daily basis in order to take into account the ever-changing situation.

-- We are routinely procuring personal protective equipment (PPE) such as gloves and aprons and this will made available to care staff on request.
+- We are routinely procuring personal protective equipment (PPE) such as gloves and aprons, and this will be made available to care staff on request.

 What should care staff do if they are concerned they have COVID-19?

 - If you are displaying symptoms and are concerned you have COVID-19, you should immediately inform the office team by telephone, and you should follow NHS advice.

 - If you are advised to self-isolate at home, you should follow the stay at home guidance.

 - If you are advised to stay at home, you must not visit any service users or meet with any of your work colleagues until it is safe once again to do so.